ferilab/AML_fraud_detect/README.md

 Output format: json (or just press Enter)

-8. Dependencies
+# Dependencies

 - For cloud use, they will be installed by the pipeline module (train.yml), however, for inference you'll need to have them installed on your local drive.
 - For local use, you'll need to create a virtual environment, activate it and install requirements.txt

-9. Trigger Training on GitHub Push
+# Trigger Training on GitHub Push

-After creating the AWS services as explained above commit and push the repository to your GitHub account.
+After creating the AWS services as explained above you need to add your Kaggles account credentials that you'll find in the downloaded kaggle.json to your repo's secretsand variables -> actions -> secrets.
+Name them KAGGLE_USERNAME (for username) KAGGLE_KEY (for key).

+Note: If you prefer to directly read the data file from data folder only comment out the kaggle.api line from s3.utils.py.
+Just make sure you already have the data file 'Big_Black_Money_Dataset.csv' in the data folder.

+Now, commit and push the repository to your GitHub account.
 Then:

 - CI/CD is handled via .github/workflows/train.yml
 - Uploads dataset using s3_utils.py
 - Triggers training using sagemaker_launcher.py
 - Saves trained model as model.tar.gz in S3

-10. Deploy Model to Real-Time Endpoint
+# Deploy Model to Real-Time Endpoint

 Running this in terminal:
 python deploy_model.py